mendix/docs/content/refguide/language-settings.md

 ### 4.1 Check Completeness

-If you check the **Check completeness** box, you will get a warning (or error) message in the [errors pane](errors-pane) for every text which has no entry in this language's dictionary.
+If you check the **Check completeness** box, you will get a warning (or error) message in the [Errors pane](errors-pane) for every text which has no entry in this language's dictionary.

 If this is the default language, the **Check completeness** box will be checked and you will not be able to uncheck it.